SuperOfficeDocs/superoffice-docs/docs/en/admin/lists/learn/index.md

 * In the **Visible for user groups** list, you can see the group(s) that the item selected in the **Items** list are displayed to.
 You can for example choose to have different follow-up types available for your Sales, Support and Accounting user groups.
 See [User group filtering][7].
 * The **Headings** list shows the [headings][1] under which the individual items are displayed.
 If a list is very long (contains a large number of items), you can use headings to group the items logically.
 The items in the **Document - Template** list, for example, are grouped in the **Letter**, **Fax**, **Email** headings and so on.

 At the top right side is the **Use grouping and user group filtering for this list** checkbox, where you specify if the list can be grouped and filtered.
 This option is deactivated for lists where this is irrelevant.
-See [Organizing lists][3].
+See [Organising lists][3].

 At the bottom of the **Lists** screen is the **Show deleted items and headings** checkbox, which allows you to undo the deletion of items and headings.
 See [Delete items][8] and [Deleted items and headings][9].